BA-LouisAndrew/thesis/log.md

 ## 16.05.22
 - Add request parameter + body
   - Update figma file
+- Got confirmation from Prof. Schmidt that it's okay to start now.
+Creating "real" repos!

 ## 15.05.22
 - Create mockups in figma for all files!